-Safety issues with respect to arc faults are considered in the USA National Fire Protection Association NFPA 70E Standard for Electrical Safety in the Workplace.
+Safety issues in respect of arc faults are considered in the USA National Fire Protection Association NFPA 70E Standard for Electrical Safety in the Workplace.
 At this time there is no equivalent European standard.
 In the USA, NFPA 70E (and associated standards) mandates: